Department of Computer Science

 THE 170 Public Speaking

-The following schedule of mathematics and computer science courses is typical for the freshman and sophomore years.
+The following schedule of mathematics and computer science courses is typical for the first and second years.